Pesky cloudy wines!

-The table to the right lists common, commercially available fining agents for clarifying white and red wines, along with the recommended rate of addition and the type of wine where it is most effective, and other products used to improve the effectiveness of fining agents.
+The table above lists common, commercially available fining agents for clarifying white and red wines, along with the recommended rate of addition and the type of wine where it is most effective, and other products used to improve the effectiveness of fining agents.
 Always start with the lowest rate of addition in the recommended ranges, and increase the rate, as required, if the wine requires further clarification.

 Fining agents in solid form should always be dissolved in water first, unless specified otherwise, according to instructions before adding to wine.
 Fining agents lose their effectiveness if dissolved or introduced directly into the wine.

 Bentonite is a natural absorptive clay that binds to and precipitates oppositely charged suspended particles.
 It is used in clarifying both red and white wines, although it is highly recommended for white wine applications because it inhibits haze caused by naturally occurring proteins in juice.
 Bentonite’s clarifying effectiveness makes it a popular choice as a fining agent among winemakers, although the heavy deposit translates into more wine loss.
 One of its advantages over other fining agents is that it minimizes color reduction and therefore provides a safeguard against over-fining.